juicedata/juicefs-csi-driver/examples/static-provisioning-encryption/README.md

 openssl genrsa -out aaron.pem -aes256 2048
 ```

-and the passphrase is `testpass`, will be used later.
+and the passphrase is `testpass`.
+It will be referred in `kustomization.yaml`

-Using `kubectl apply -k .` to create secrets containing the content of RSA key and RSA key passphrase.
-Or create it by your way.

-## Appliy patches to CSI driver and PV
+## Apply patches to CSI driver and PV

 We need to provide RSA key file and passphrase environment variables to node driver plugin.
-Include [driver/pathces.yaml](driver/patches.yaml) as an overlay.
+Include [driver/patches.yaml](driver/patches.yaml) as an overlay.

 Patch the persistent volume with `mountOptions` as in [app/patches.yaml](app/patches.yaml).